17-Month STEM Extension Information

 Can student change employers while STEM Extension application is pending with USCIS?

 Yes.
 However, if the STEM Extension period has started, the employer must also be an E-Verify employer.
-The student must report the change in employment to his or her International Student Advisor.
-The Advisor must update the student’s employer information in SEVIS and the student should submit an amended Form I-765 to the appropriate USCIS Service Center, providing the new employer’s E-Verify number and a copy of the USCIS receipt notice for the first Form I-765.
+The student must report the change in employment to his or her International Student Adviser.
+The adviser must update the student’s employer information in SEVIS and the student should submit an amended Form I-765 to the appropriate USCIS Service Center, providing the new employer’s E-Verify number and a copy of the USCIS receipt notice for the first Form I-765.
 A brief letter explaining the submission should also be included.
 There is no fee associated with submitting the amended Form I-765.

 Can student travel outside U.S. if EAD card expires while STEM Extension Request is Pending?